J-PAL/bcstatsR/examples/examples.md

 |   14| rohit  |         3| rebecca | type 2 | gameresult | 11           | 14              |
 |   14| rohit  |         3| rebecca | type 1 | gender     | female       | NA              |

 Each row contains the difference between the survey and the back check by each household and variable.
 Cases where nothing changed have not been included in this data.frame.
-Now let's take a look at the error rates for Type 1 by each surveyor (enumerator).
+Now let's take a look at the error rates for Type 1 variables by each surveyor (enumerator).

 ``` r
 print(result[["enum1"]]$summary)